newt-ttt/SpeedSense/README.md

 ### Prerequisites

-To run this application, you'll need Git and Python.
+To run this application, you'll need Python and optionally Git.
 You can download the latest version of Python [here](https://www.python.org/downloads/) and Git [here](https://git-scm.com/downloads)

 ### Installation

-1. Download the latest release or clone this repository
+1. Download the latest release or clone this repository with Git
    ```sh
    git clone https://github.com/newt-ttt/SpeedSense.git
    ```